How Many Solar Panels Do I Need for My Home?

 How Much Energy Will Your Solar Panels Produce?

-A solar panel in Alaska is going to produce less energy than a solar panel in Arizona.
+A solar panel in Alaska will produce less energy than a solar panel in Arizona.
 Solar panel energy generation varies widely across the United States – however, it’s probably not quite as different as you think.

 A solar panel system installed in Alaska, for example, will produce about 900 to 1100 kWh/kW-yr, while that same system would produce 1900 to 2000 kWh/kW-yr in Arizona and Hawaii.
 That’s a big difference – but it’s not as big as some people would think, considering the differences in climate.